jurnicamp/jurni/README.md

 NEXT_PUBLIC_APP_URL=http://localhost:3000
 ```

-## 🤝 Contributing
+## Contributing

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. Make your changes
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+4. Submit a pull request

-## 📄 License
+## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+MIT License - see LICENSE file for details.

-## 🙏 Acknowledgments

-- Built with ❤️ for the outdoor community
-- Inspired by the beauty of nature and adventure